TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 }
 ```

 One way to prevent the deadlock from happening is to establish a global lock ordering.
 If every goroutine has to lock `mu1` first and then `mu2`, no deadlock would happen.
+We lock mutexes in a globally consistent order and unlock them in the exact reverse order.

 #### Mutex blocking